WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 Read more [here](/using-wasabi/Send.md#speed-up-or-cancel-transaction).

+> It is not possible to speed up a coinjoin or a transaction sent with a hardware wallet.

 ### How can I cancel a pending/unconfirmed transaction?

 A pending (unconfirmed) transaction can be cancelled by using the _Cancel Transaction_ feature which will send a new transaction with a higher fee rate to replace the current one.